stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

 This time, we define `js_new_response`, a Haskell function that creates a JavaScript object, to create a `Response`. `handleReq` takes two string parameters from JavaScript and it uses them to prepare a response.

-Now, let’s build and install the binary in the current directory:
+Now let’s build and install the binary in the current directory:

 ```
 ahc-cabal new-install --installdir . --overwrite-policy=always
 ```

 This will generate a binary for our executable, called `cabal-cfw-example`.
 We’re going to use `ahc-dist` to take that binary and target WebAssembly:

 ```